15 Unique Things to Do in Cancun (+ 5 Day Itinerary)

 Most people like to take day trips from Cancun.
 If you’re feeling up to it, you can spend full days over in neighboring Tulum (2 hours), Playa del Carmen (1 hour), Akumal (1.5 hours), or even Chichen Itza (2.5 hours).

-Just be sure if you do this that you’ve planned enough time to enjoy your day without too much hassle.
-There are lots of bus tours operating these routes and is a good option if you don’t want to rent a car and drive yourself.
+If you do this, just be sure you’ve planned enough time to enjoy your day without too much hassle.
+Many bus tours operate these routes, and they’re a good option if you don’t want to rent a car and drive yourself.

 Now that you’ve been in Mexico for a few days and are feeling more comfortable, take the time on your last day in Cancun to explore the more local hotspots.

-The above suggestion is for a 5 day trip to Cancun.
-If you only have time for 3 days in the area, it’s not worth spending a day trip from Cancun, for example.
-The trick is not to cram too little or too much in your allotted time!
+The above suggestion is for a 5-day trip to Cancun.
+If you only have time for 3 days in the area, it’s not worth taking a day trip from Cancun, for example.
+The trick is not to cram too little or too much into your allotted time!

 But here are some things to think about if you aren’t sure:

 - All-inclusive will give you direct access to the beach, pool, and will you place you right downtown in the Hotel Zone.
 This might also mean you won’t venture out so much from your comforts.
-AI also probably means you will have less flexibility as there might be included tours, etc.
+An all-inclusive, I also probably mean you will have less flexibility as there might be included tours, etc.

 - Booking a boutique hotel or Airbnb is great for couples, solo travelers, big groups, or families.
 Plus, you’ll have more flexibility as to where you want to stay in Cancun (north, south, central?) and the amenities you really want or need.
 Not being in an all-inclusive Cancun resort also means you’ll have more flexibility as to making your own travel plans (i.e. renting a car, going at your own pace, etc.,).